Yes! MMTTC will continue the in-person training experience in the Summer of 2023.

 There is also an article by Jan Hunt entitled "What We Can Learn from Sandy Hook."

-Registration is now open for 2017: CLICK HERE TO APPLY
+Registration is now open for all programs beginning in Summer 2023: CLICK HERE TO APPLY

 and will be held at Deerfield Montessori School, 760 North Avenue, Deerfield IL.
 60015